sonic-net/SONiC/doc/RIF_counters.md

   -?, -h, --help     Show this message and exit.
 ```

-Note: the 'show interfaces counters' has '-c, --clear' option.
-From the CLI point of view, this should be available from 'sonic-clear' CLI.
-(There already is 'sonic-clear interfaces counters')

-If we would like to allign the options, I suggest to remove the clear option from the 'show interfaces counters'  command.

-The period option gives the ability to see the counters and RX/TX BPS, PPS and utilization rates.
+The period option gives the ability to see the counters and RX/TX BPS and PPS.

 The rates are calculated the following way: